tlwilliams895/gis-devops/docs/_sources/walkthroughs/spring-integration-testing/index.rst.txt

 .. image:: /_static/images/spring-integration-tests/integration-test-mockmvc.png

 In the example picture above.
 We are using mockMvc to make an HTTP get request to the /car endpoint.
-Then we are expecting the resulting HTTP Response to have a status code of 200, and the content (HTML/JSON/XML, etc) to contain the string "Mustang", and contain the string "Camry".
+Then we are expecting the resulting HTTP Response to have a status code of 200, and the content (HTML/JSON/XML, etc) to contain the string ``"Mustang"``, and contain the string ``"Camry"``.
 If all three of these conditions are true, this test will pass.
 If any of those conditions are false, this test will fail.

 MemoryRepository
 ^^^^^^^^^^^^^^^^